 The Dockers are tight with the Red Sashes and Ellyn’s boss, Chief Helker, funnels information to Mylera Klev, leader of the Red Sashes.
 Dick tried to persuade Ellyn to let the issue go, but he didn’t provide a convincing answer (Sway roll) and so she went back up the chain with no good news.
 This increased the Red Sashes suspicion clock started last game.

 Darmot the crooked Bluecoat gave some intel to Vey.
 Apparently lots of Iruvians in the consulate have been asking about Vey’s background.
 Vey decided to prowl in the Iruvian Consolate and not only did he hear who was gossiping about him, but he also got some juicy details about the consulate.

 Vey got a critical on his Prowl to sneak around, yielding this extra intel.

 Due to his skillful infiltration, Vey learned that there is a mysterious fence in Nightmarket trying to sell a leviathan map that details fertile hunting grounds that seem very promising this season.

 I forgot the fence’s name during the game: it’s Mordis.
 This news was of great excitement to Cuffs, who also bets on leviathan blood hauls.
-It would be interesting to see him move from fixing fights to fixing the primary economy of Duskvol.
+It would be interesting to see him move from fixing fights to fixing the primary economy of Doskvol.